-Transmission of information of change of a person’s place of residence to Government departments, statutory authorities and public officers
+Transmission of information of change of a person’s place of residence to Government departments, public authorities and public officers

 —(1) Where —

-any person is required by any written law to inform any Government department, statutory authority or public officer of any change of his place of residence; and
+any person is required by any written law to inform any Government department, public authority or public officer of any change of his place of residence; and

-(2) Where the Commissioner has transmitted information of a change of a person’s place of residence to any Government department, statutory authority or public officer under subsection (1) —
+(2) Where the Commissioner has transmitted information of a change of a person’s place of residence to any Government department, public authority or public officer under subsection (1) —

 neither the Government nor any registration officer nor any authorised person involved in the transmission of the information shall be liable for any loss or damage suffered by any person as a result of any error or omission of whatever nature appearing in the information transmitted or however caused if such error or omission was made in good faith and in the ordinary course of the discharge of the duties of such registration officer or authorised person; and